-What is the URL Fetching Feature?
+URL Fetching

 The URL Fetching feature allows the AI to access and retrieve the contents of a web page before generating a response.
 This feature is especially useful in scenarios where the AI needs real-time or context-specific data from external sources to enhance its output.